openminted/alvis-docker/guidelines.md

            /path/to/the/relatedResource.plan # the plan to use for the module must be available as a related resource
 ```

 All parameters of the module must be described in the metadata at least with a name, a description, a type (or format).
+That description is generated from Alvis.

+## Package

+The minimal resources into the package is a XML file containing the module description and the plan file.
+Other resources can be added according to the description of the module.